Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 • Helpers instructed in operation (5-minute briefing is enough)

-• Signage at the stand: 'Cashless payment possible – TWINT, card, Apple Pay'
+• Signage at stand: «Cashless payment possible – TWINT, Card, Apple Pay»

-• After the event: export transaction list, reconcile with cash receipts, file receipt for accounting
+• After the festival: export transaction list, match with cash revenues, file voucher for bookkeeping

-Payrexx offers for clubs an approach that unites all three methods in one account: QR codes with payment page (TWINT, credit card, PostFinance and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.
+Payrexx offers for clubs an approach that combines all three methods in one account: QR codes with a payment page (TWINT, credit card, PostFinance, and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.

-The Free subscription has no monthly fixed costs – the club only pays transaction fees when actually collected.
-Recognized non-profit organizations receive 50 % discount on paid subscriptions.
-All transactions flow into a Dashboard with export function for the club accounting.
+The free subscription has no monthly fixed costs – the club only pays transaction fees when payments are actually collected.
+Recognized non-profit organizations receive a 50 % discount on paid subscriptions.
+All transactions flow into a Dashboard with export function for club bookkeeping.

 TABLE OF CONTENTS